We are talking about cells belonging to the immune system.

 Mastocytosis can affect the skin and internal organs, such as the bone marrow, gastrointestinal tract, liver, and spleen.

 Most patients with mastocytosis have benign or cutaneous systemic forms, but it can develop into an aggressive disease that may require chemotherapy.

-Many forms of skin and mucosal allergy are largely mediated by mast cells, they play a central role in asthma, eczema, itching (from various causes), and allergic rhinitis and allergic conjunctivitis.
+Many skins and mucosal allergy forms are primarily mediated by mast cells; they play a central role in asthma, eczema, itching (from various causes), allergic rhinitis, and conjunctivitis.

 Antihistamine medications work by blocking the action of histamine on nerve endings.

 Cromolyn-based drugs (cromolyn sodium, nedocromil) block a calcium channel essential for mast cell degranulation, stabilizing the cell and preventing the release of histamine and related mediators.